cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 Year of enrollment: 2020\
 Age: 24

-  - How will HPC help you in your academic career?
-List specific reasons for wanting to participate in the competition: HPC has been a growing passion for me during my university studies and right now I am very interested in learning how to improve the efficiency of computational simulations to be able to study ever larger systems.
-I want to pursue a PhD in computational biophysics and after that continue working with computational physics or HPC either in academia or the private sector.
+HPC has been a growing passion for me during my university studies and right now I am very interested in learning how to improve the efficiency of computational simulations to be able to study ever larger systems.
+I want to pursue a PhD in computational biophysics, and after that continue working with computational physics or HPC either in academia or in the private sector.
 HPC plays a crucial role in all computational sciences, so understanding it better would help me immensely in achieving these goals.
-Competitions provide a great opportunity to learn from people who are more experienced than you and to meet other like-minded people.
+Competitions provide a great opportunity to learn from people who are more experienced than you, and to meet other like-minded people.
 Not to mention how fun it is to challenge yourself and, through those challenges, learn more about yourself.

-  - List any HPC and/or computational science experience you have (e.g. working on a university cluster with X software): I'm proficient in Python and Fortran and I have a lot experience using Linux command line and Bash.
+I'm proficient in Python and Fortran and I have a lot experience using Linux command line and Bash.
 I have worked in the Biological Physics and Soft Matter research group in my university since the summer of 2022, fulltime in the summers and parttime during the rest of the year.
 In my research I have extensively used CSC's supercomputers Mahti and Puhti to run molecular dynamics simulations with GROMACS (the bulk of my data collection for my master's thesis was run on Mahti where I estimate to have used over 3000 CPU years).
-I also have experience using the cluster of my university to compile and run my own Fortran programs using both OpenMP and MPI.
+I have also experience using the cluster of my university to compile and run my own Fortran programs using both OpenMP and MPI.
 I have already taken 30 ECTS worth of master's level computational science/HPC courses, with more planned, along with many bachelor's level courses.
-Additionally, I have minor experience installing and running biological prediction tools, such as RosettaFold2 and LocalColabFold, locally.
+Additionally, I have some experience installing and running biological prediction tools, such as RosettaFold2 and LocalColabFold in my local workstation.

-  - Additional biography: I finished my Broad Bachelor in Physics at the University of Helsinki in 2023, with minors in computer science and chemistry.
+I finished my Broad Bachelor in Physics at the University of Helsinki in 2023, with minors in computer science and chemistry.
 I am now studying in the Master's Programme in Theoretical and Computational Methods, with a focus on computational physics.
 I enjoy almost all types of games and sports, especially card games and ball sports.
 I also play the piano and used to be very good at competitive pokemon.

 ### Mr. Lucas de Cabo Lozano